Alex223124/www.alexindev.com/Premature_return_in_ruby_(part_1).md

-##### Last version of this article you can find here:  <a href="https://www.alexindev.com/posts/premature-return-in-ruby-part-1-2" target="_blank">https://www.alexindev.com/posts/premature-return-in-ruby-part-1-2</a>
+##### Latest version of this article you can find here:  <a href="https://www.alexindev.com/posts/premature-return-in-ruby-part-1-2" target="_blank">https://www.alexindev.com/posts/premature-return-in-ruby-part-1-2</a>
 ----------
 ##### This article is written for ruby version 2.3.1.
 In other versions, some things may differ.
 ----------